We get asked a lot of questions before Orientation starts. Below are some of those that are frequently asked by new students.

-Orientation is four days of fun and excitement!
-During those four days, new students will become acquainted with other new students.
+Orientation is five days of fun and excitement!
+During those five days, new students will become acquainted with other new students.
 You will also meet with your Peer Advisor and Faculty and Administrative mentors and get acquainted with your Peer Group.
-If you are a first-year student, you will learn about the Freshmen Seminar program, a semester-long class to help first year students' transition into CLU.
-All new students will participate in a community service project and the Orientation favorite, Play Fair icebreaker activity.
-You will also have the opportunity to attend workshops, visit the campus bookstore and get information about clubs and other activities to get involved on campus.
+If you are a first-year student, you will learn about the Freshmen Seminar program, a semester-long class to help first year students' transition into Cal Lutheran.
+All new students will participate in a community service project and the Orientation favorite, Playfair icebreaker activity.
+You will also have the opportunity to attend workshops, visit the campus bookstore, and get information about clubs and other activities to get involved in on campus.

 20. How much is parking?

 Parking is free for all students on campus.
-New students will have to get a parking permit from the Welcome Center/Campus Public Safety.
+New students will have to get a parking permit from Campus Safety.
 Students will get a parking sticker (either an R for Resident student or a C for Commuter student) to put on the back of their car and park where the permits are allowed.
 Be sure to register your car online to sign up for a parking pass.

 21. I am a commuter student.
 Do I need to attend Orientation?

 Yes!
 Orientation is required for all new students.
-It is about getting acquainted with the CLU community, and commuter students make up half of that community.
-Orientation will allow all students time to meet faculty, staff and other new students.
-Orientation will give opportunities for commuter students to learn about activities on-campus, the Commuter Lunches, and establish relationships with other commuters.
-These relationships will become a valuable part of your experience at the university.
+Orientation is all about getting acquainted with the Cal Lutheran community, and commuter students make up half of that community.
+Orientation will allow all students time to meet faculty, staff, and other new students.
+Orientation will give opportunities for commuter students to learn about activities on-campus, such as the Commuter Lunches, and establish relationships with other commuters.
+These relationships will become a valuable part of your experience at the University.

 22. What happens if I were to arrive late?

 If you are to arrive late on either day (Friday or Saturday) please locate the information tent.
 The information tent will be located in front of the flag pole on memorial and you will be able to check-in and pick up your orientation packet.